BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 Some research showed it can take up to 95% of the time ([Myers. - The Art of Software Testing.](http://barbie.uta.edu/~mehra/Book1_The%20Art%20of%20Software%20Testing.pdf))

 To make our _haystack_ (i.e. chain) as small as possible we should reduce it through simplification and isolation.
-To do this, we will use our main tool, and no it is ot the debugger.
+To do this, we will use our main tool, and no it is __not__ the debugger.
 It is __the scientific method__.

 ### Scientific Method